osrf/gazebo_tutorials/guided_a/tutorial5.md

     In this case, it's recommended you create a new issue yourself, explaining why you think that's an issue and how you plan on fixing it.
-Someone from the community or from the Gazebo core team might comment on it shortly, with tips on how to proceed, or maybe pointing you to other related issues you might have missed.
+Someone from the community or from the Gazebo-classic core team might comment on it shortly, with tips on how to proceed, or maybe pointing you to other related issues you might have missed.